bakkertj/Serenade/README.md

   <p align="center"><sub>Don't forget to leave a ⭐ if you found this useful.</sub></p>
 </p>

----
-> 📌✨ For more pinned-gist projects like this one, check out: <https://github.com/matchai/awesome-pinned-gists>

-## ✨ Inspiration

 This code was heavily inspired by [@jacc's music-box](https://github.com/jacc/music-box).

 ## 🎒 Prep Work